Header

 Selected Publications

 McNair, J. N., Frobish, D., Rice, E. K., and Thum, R. A. 2024.
 Alternative study designs and nonparametric statistical methods for adaptive management studies of invasive plants.
-(In review.)
+Invasive Plant Science and Management (in press).

 Hart, J. J., Jamison, M. N., Porter, A. M., McNair, J. N., Szlag, D. C., and Rediske, R. R. 2023.
 Fecal impairment framework, a new conceptual framework for assessing fecal contamination in recreational waters.
 Environmental Management 73(2): 443-456. https://doi.org/10.1007/s00267-023-01878-x